Can marriage & family therapy really change a

 About Sherri Jacobs

 Sherri Jacobs is the founder of Heartland Art Therapy, a trained mediator, approved by the Kansas Supreme Court, past president of the Kansas Art Therapy Association, and TEDxOverlandPark founder.
+Sherri Jacobs is on the faculty of Avila University and teaches in the undergraduate art therapy program.
 She has held many civic leadership positions.